Data-driven assessment of arch vortices in simplified urban flows: Introduction

-Vinuesa et al.~\cite{Vinuesa2015} also aimed to investigate the influence of the inflow conditions on such coherent structures around a wall-mounted square cylinder using direct numerical simulation (DNS).
-While the sharp edges of the obstacle maintain the separation point regardless of inflow conditions, the resultant structures and topology of the wake downstream in both laminar- and turbulent- inflow scenarios varies considerably.
-The influence of the growing boundary layers on both sides of the obstacle, in particular, causes a difference in behavior in both wakes, since the turbulent one is slightly wider in the time-averaged field.
-In addition, Vinuesa et al.~\cite{Vinuesa2015} noted that the horseshoe vortex was modified by streamwise variations in the turbulent-inflow simulation.
-This emphasizes the importance of having well-established inflow conditions in both experimental and numerical analyses to ensure flow consistency.

-The apparent complexity of urban-based environments, on the other hand, leads to more intricate physics due to the interaction of flow structures around individual buildings.
+The apparent complexity of urban-based environments leads to more intricate physics due to the interaction of flow structures around individual buildings.
 Oke~\cite{Oke1988} provided an analysis of the resultant flow regimes as a function of the geometrical parameters that define an urban model.
 Interestingly, the author discovered that the street width was the critical parameter in establishing the flow regimes~\cite{Oke1988}: in the case of narrow streets, the flow above the canopy can barely reach down to the street (skimming flow), and only one vortex can be seen between the obstacles; gradually broader streets lead to the wake-interference regime first and then to the isolated-roughness flow, which exhibits much more contact with the flow above the roofline.
 Meinders~\cite{Meinders1998} further examined this classification by analyzing the interaction of flow patterns around wall-mounted rectangular obstacles with different spacing ratios in the streamwise direction.
-The separated shear layer from the first obstacle reattached on the windward side edge of the downstream obstacle for the lowest separation, resulting in an inter-obstacle area with an arc-shaped vortex confined by the side flow~\cite{Meinders1998}.
-With larger separation ratios, flow reattachment occurs in the region between the obstacles, from which a second horseshoe vortex emerges on the windward side of the downstream obstacle.
+The separated shear layer from the first obstacle reattached on the windward side of the downstream obstacle for the lowest separation, resulting in an inter-obstacle area with an arc-shaped vortex confined by the side flow~\cite{Meinders1998}.
+With larger separation ratios (isolated-roughness regime), flow reattachment occurs in the region between the obstacles, from which a horseshoe vortex emerges around the downstream obstacle.
 This results in similar flow patterns for both obstacles, but with lower intensity in the downstream block due to the flow disruption of the upstream block~\cite{Meinders1998}.